codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

-For information on how to use the image reporting action in your Codefresh Classic pipeline and how to configure the integration, see [CI Integrations]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).
+For information on how to use the image reporting action in your Codefresh pipeline and how to configure the integration, see [CI Integrations]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).

-### Example of Codefresh Classic pipeline with report image step
+## Example of Codefresh pipeline with report image step

 {% highlight yaml %}
 {% raw %}